edgebitio/enclaver/docs/deploy-aws.md

 Starting the Nitro allocator at boot is important because hugepages needs to find contiguous sections of RAM, which is easy when nothing is using your RAM yet.

+Unless you started your instance with a modified `HttpPutResponseHopLimit` from 1 to 2, you will need to run your container with host networking (`--net=host`) instead of the example shown below in order to connect to the instance metadata service.

 </details>

 ## Run via Systemd Unit